 How to Check if Your Message was Read

-We know how important it is to understand wether or not your users actually read the message you sent and for this reason we allow you to know both in an individual chat and in a team chat or channel if your message was read.
+We know how important it is to understand whether or not your users read the message you sent and for this reason we allow you to know both in an individual chat and in a team chat or channel if your message was read.

 Individual Chat